junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "May I ask why?"
 Cas goes.

 Dean sits down on the edge of the bed, thinking, memorizing.
 It's been a while since he talked about this -- if he ever did.
 "My mom passed away when I was young," he starts slowly, staring at the wall behind Cas, unfocused.
-"It's been so long that I think I'm starting to forget how she looks like, but I always remember what she taught me.
-She taught me to always be kind to my neighbors, be good to the elderlies, caring for everyone like they're all my brother; she taught me to have faith, that Lord my God had plans for everyone.
+"It's been so long that I think I'm starting to forget what she looks like, but I always remember what she taught me.
+She taught me to always be kind to my neighbors, be good to the elderly, care for everyone like they're all my brothers; she taught me to have faith, that the Lord my God had plans for everyone.
 So I don't need to be scared when she was dying, she said we'll meet again, in Heaven, if I continued to believe, to serve the Lord.
 She said angels are watching over me, every night before I went to bed, and I believed."

 Cas listens quietly, eyes bright and hopeful.